myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 **Compile, Upload and connect to Cayenne**

 After filling in your MQTT credentials into the code example, we are ready to run the *SimpleSubscribe* example.
 The Embedded C library includes a Makefile for building the examples.
-You can do so by switching to the root directory of the source and running the *Makefile* there.
+To use the Makefile, navigate to this file in source and run the *make* command.
 You can then run the *SimpleSubscribe* program.
 As soon as your device comes online and connects to Cayenne, you can use the Button widget on the dashboard to send your board actuator commands.
+The *SimpleSubscribe* code will handle these commands by replying back to our dashboard that the actuator was successfully changed and our dashboard will update to show the changed state.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Embedded-C-dashboard-simple-subscribe.png" width="660" height="460" alt="embedded-c-dashboard-simple-subscribe"><br/><br/></p>